Earth to Echo: Plot

-The three try to get in, but are stopped by the same construction worker, who reveals himself as Dr. Lawrence Masden, a scientist who intends to keep Echo on Earth so that he can study its technology.
-Masden's group are revealed as the group that shot Echo down in the first place.
-Masden tries to convince the kids that if Echo repairs the spaceship and takes off in it, it will kill everyone in the neighborhood; the kids pretend to be convinced, and promise to help Masden find the spaceship if he takes them to Munch and Echo.
-Masden brings the three to a scrap junkyard, where Echo seemingly dies as a result of the violent experimentation inflicted on him, but with encouragement from the kids, he revives, completes his repairs, and distracts the agents long enough for the kids to drive back home.
+The three sneak in, but get caught by the same construction worker, who reveals himself as Dr. Lawrence Masden, a scientist who intends to keep Echo on Earth so that he can study its technology.
+Masden's group is revealed as the group that shot Echo down in the first place.
+Masden tries to convince the kids that if Echo repairs the key to his spaceship and takes off, it will kill everyone in the neighborhood; the kids pretend to be convinced, and promise to help Masden find the spaceship if he takes them to Munch and Echo.
+Masden brings the three to a scrap junkyard, where Echo seemingly dies as a result of violent experimentation inflicted on him, but with encouragement from the kids, he revives, completes his repairs, and distracts the agents long enough for the kids to drive back home.

 At Alex's house, the spaceship key goes into the ground by itself, and they realize the agents invented the false construction project as a cover to dig up the neighborhood, as the entire ship is in the ground beneath it.
 Trusting Echo, Alex takes him down the hole made by the key.
 At the bottom, the group finds a room that turns out to be the spaceship's core, where the key connects to the rest of it.
-Once the key is connected to the core, allowing Echo to use it to pilot the ship, he begins starting up the ship.
+Once the key is connected to the core, allowing Echo to pilot the ship, he begins starting up the ship.
 After they all say goodbye and the kids exit the core, the ship's separate parts telekinetically come out of the ground all over the neighborhood, and reassemble it in mid-air, and all without destroying the neighborhood.
-Once fully reassembled, the ship then flies away.
+Once fully reassembled, the ship flies away.

 The project put on by the agents is abandoned but Alex and Munch relocate anyway, as their families have already bought new homes elsewhere.
 However, as Tuck's didn't, he stays, and new neighbors and residents move in to the neighborhood.
 Sometime later, the three and Emma meet up again, as the film ends with Alex holding up his phone towards the sky.

-In a post-credit scene, Alex addresses his friends as his phone apparently starts to move and glitch out.
+In a post-credit scene, Alex addresses his friends as his phone apparently starts moving and glitching out like before, implying that Echo has returned.